Los Angeles Wage And Hour Law | Wage And Hour Lawsuit

 At the time the employer pays wages, each employee is entitled to an itemized and accurate written statement showing:

-- total hours which the employee has worked (unless he or she is exempt)
+- total hours that the employee has worked (unless he or she is exempt)

-- any hours which the employee worked “overtime” (and the applicable overtime compensation rate)
+- any hours that the employee worked “overtime” (and the applicable overtime compensation rate)

 - pay period dates (for example, January 1 – January 15)

-- all hourly rates in effect which apply during the pay period (and corresponding number of hours which the employee worked at each hourly rate)
+- all hourly rates in effect that apply during the pay period (and the corresponding number of hours which the employee worked at each hourly rate)

 Employee’s Right to Inspect the Employment Records

-Employees (both former and current) have the right to inspect or copy those records which pertain to him or her upon a reasonable request issued to the employer.6 The employer can be fined $750 for failing to allow a former or current employee to copy or inspect his records within twenty-one (21) days of the request.7
+Employees (both former and current) have the right to inspect or copy those records that pertain to him or her upon a reasonable request issued to the employer.6 The employer can be fined $750 for failing to allow a former or current employee to copy or inspect his records within 21 days of the request.7

-If you believe you and other employees were deprived the minimum wage, or if you have not been permitted to inspect your records, or have otherwise suffered any other California Labor Law violation, contact the Nourmand Law Firmimmediately.
-Our Los Angeles employment lawyers have a virtually encyclopedic knowledge of California labor law and we use our experience and skill in the vindication of your California labor rights.
+If you believe you and other employees were deprived the minimum wage, or if you have not been permitted to inspect your records, or have otherwise suffered any other California Labor Law violation, contact The Nourmand Law Firm, APC, immediately.
+Our Los Angeles employment lawyers have a virtually encyclopedic knowledge of California labor law, and we use our experience and skill in the vindication of your California labor rights.

 We represent clients who have been denied the minimum wage in Los Angeles, Koreatown, Pasadena, San Bernardino, San Fernando Valley, San Gabriel Valley, the South Bay and all other Southern California cities and locations.

 - 2 Cal Lab Code §§ 219, 1194